-We applied the METIS community detection algorithm [16] to divide the set of users in the GeoSN into k non-overlapping communities, providing a baseline for social entropy evaluation.
+We applied the METIS community detection algorithm [11] to divide the set of users in the GeoSN into k non-overlapping communities, providing a baseline for social entropy evaluation.
 To avoid a comparison that is biased to parameter k, we evaluate the social entropy of clustering results obtained by DCPGS and the competitors for two different values of k.
-One value of k is chosen based on the following rule of the thumb [19], i.e., $k = \sqrt{N/2}$ where N is the number of users in the social network.
+One value of k is chosen based on the following rule of the thumb [18], i.e., $k = \sqrt{N/2}$ where N is the number of users in the social network.
 The other value of k is decided by Dunbar's number that suggests humans can only comfortably maintain 150 stable relationships and the mean community size is around 150.
 For dataset Gowalla, these values are k = 313 and k = 1310, respectively.

-Figures 5(a) and 5(b) show the average social entropy for DCPGS, versions of DCPGS with alternative $D_S$ (SimRank, CommuteTime, Katz, and Jaccard) and PureSocialDistance when varying $\epsilon$ .
-CommuteTime, and Katz have the lowest social entropy; however, these methods produce small clusters and have too many outliers as explained in Section 4.1.
+In Figure 4, we use social entropy to test our method DCPGS with alternative social distance definitions, which are denoted by the name of the social distance measure used in each case.
+Figures 4(a) and 4(b) show the average social entropy for DCPGS, versions of DCPGS with alternative $D_S$ (SimRank, Commute-Time, Katz, and Jaccard) and PureSocialDistance when varying $\epsilon$ .
+CommuteTime, and Katz have the lowest social entropy; however, these methods produce small clusters and have too many outliers as explained in Section 3.1.
 Within each small cluster, the places are only visited by few people and this explains the low entropy.
 Jaccard also has low social entropy for the same reason.
 PureSocialDistance has low social entropy in most cases; this indicates that our proposed social distance between places is effective in putting places with close social relationships together.
 When $\epsilon = 0.1$ , the social entropies of DCPGS and PureSocialDistance are similar, both good, since only those places with very close social distances are clustered.
 When $\epsilon = 1$ , PureSocialDistance has no social distance constraint $\tau$ thus its entropy becomes higher than that of DCPGS.
-DCPGS outperforms SimRank-based DCPGS, meaning that our proposed social distance is better than the SimRankbased $D_S^{sim}(p_i, p_j)$ distance.
+DCPGS outperforms SimRank-based DCPGS, meaning that our proposed social distance is better than the SimRank-based $D_S^{sim}(p_i, p_j)$ distance.
 When k = 1310, the average social entropy of all the methods is larger than in the case where k = 313, since a larger number of network communities increases the probability that users in a single cluster belong to diverse communities.
 The average cluster size increases with $\epsilon$ , increasing the probability that the visitors of a cluster belong to different communities; thus, the average social entropy increases.
 In addition, the clustering result becomes stable at large values of $\epsilon$ , thus the social entropy converges.
 By visualization, we observed that $\epsilon$ should be set to a value smaller than 0.5 for the clustering results to be interesting.